hjcenry/ktucp-netty/README.en.md

 > Kcp based on netty version (including implementation of fec function)

-KCP is a udp-based fast and reliable protocol (rudp), which can reduce the average delay by 30% -40% at the cost of wasting 10% -20% of bandwidth over TCP, and reduce the maximum delay by three times the transmission effect.
+KCP is a udp-based fast and reliable protocol (udp), which can reduce the average delay by 30% -40% at the cost of wasting 10% -20% of bandwidth over TCP, and reduce the maximum delay by three times the transmission effect.

 # maven repository: